ERAP Appointment Pause

 To Request a “Fair Hearing”, you need to:

-- Call the Family Services Administration, at 541-3914, or send in your request in writing to the Family Services Administration, 64 New York Avenue, N.E., Washington, D.C.
-20002
+- Call the DHS Family Services Administration (FSA) at (202) 698-4170, or send in your request in writing to the D.C.
+Department of Human Services Family Services Administration, Emergency Rental Assistance Program (ERAP) 64 New York Avenue NE, Washington, D.C.
+20002.

 To Receive an “Administrative Review”: